nce3xin/dotfiles/README.md

 - mod + d, then a rofi window will pop up.

 ## The best way to store your dotfiles
 [The best way to store your dotfiles: A bare Git repository](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).
 This repo uses this method.
+[This article ](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/) gives a more detailed explanation.